 FORGOT YOUR LUNCH MONEY?
 Although students are to pay for their meal upon receipt, students may forget their lunch or lunch money.
 Each school has a policy, as established by the Principal, and the Food Service Manager as to what can be charged.
 In most cases your student will be allowed to charge up to one meal.
 There will be no charging of any a la carte food items to include entrees and snacks.

-ALA CARTE ITEMS: Many of the schools provide extra Ala Carte items, such as ice cream, baked chips, fruit juice in addition to many specialty items.
-These items range in price from $.25 to $3.50 and are not included in the free and reduced price meal program.
+ALA CARTE ITEMS: Sebastian Middle School provides extra Ala Carte items, such as ice cream, baked chips, fruit juice in addition to many specialty items.
+These items range in price from $.60 to $3.50 and are not included in the free and reduced price meal program.

 Once restrictions are placed, they cannot be removed unless the parent provides the food service manager with a letter asking for the restrictions to be removed.